High-fidelity two-qubit gates with transmon qubits using bipolar flux pulses and tunable couplers: INTRODUCTION

 In this work, we combined a tunable coupler design with bipolar flux-pulsing to demonstrate a high-fidelity CPhase gate with cross-entropy benchmarked \cite{Boixo_Isakov_Smelyanskiy_Babbush_Ding_Jiang_Bremner_Martinis_Neven_2018, Arute_Arya_Babbush_Bacon_Bardin_Barends_Biswas_Boixo_Brandao_Buell_2019} performance of 99.48(9)\%.
 Our hybrid approach inherits advantages from both techniques: minimal residual ZZ coupling ($<5$ kHz) from the tunable coupler, the built-in echo low-f noise protection, and crucially time-scale control pulse reproducibility from the bipolar flux-pulsing.
+We introduce a gate scheme called the Bipolar Interleaved Amplitude-Tuned (BAT) pulse sequence.
 The proposed gate scheme features simple calibration and enables arbitrary acquired CPhase angles without additional pulse tuning.
 Through numerical simulations, we demonstrate two-qubit gates fidelity over $99.9\%$ can be achieved in our scheme with improved pulse short-timescale distortions or coherence.
 Experimental validation on a four-qubit superconducting quantum processor yielded simultaneous single-qubit gates fidelities exceeding $99.925(6)\%$ and CZ fidelities exceeding $99.13(0.11)\%$, confirming the proposed scheme's scalability.